 About Us

 As followers of Jesus, we hope to act in love so that all people are seen, all are heard, and lives are changed.
-The Way of Love by The Presiding Bishop Michael Curry
+From Pam Miller, the priest in charge

 |